How does senior health services help?

 - Talk about what housing options might be right for you.

-You’ll receive a summary of your visit, including your personalized care plan, at your appointment.
+You’ll get a summary of your visit, including your personalized care plan, at your appointment.

 Learn about rehabilitation services especially for older adults.
 See how geriatric rehabilitation at ProHealth Care helps adults age 65 and older build strength, mobility and balance.